Angular supports three kinds of directives: Components, attribute directives, and structural directives.

 }

-And here the same example but written with the ng-template syntax.
+Here is the same example but written with the ng-template

 <ng-template ngFor let-actor [ngForOf]="bondActors"